Is it okay for Christians to celebrate Halloween?

 Participation is Approval

 If you’re dressing up, if you’re handing out candy, if you’re participating in the Halloween school play, if you’re doing the trunk or treats—you’re participating in the holiday.
 You can’t stand on the side of a parade and not be considered part of the parade; you are part of the event.

 Remember that reference I made to John Ramirez earlier in this talk?
 Well, in his book, he talks about how the late church of Satan founder, Anton LaVey was quoted saying, “I love the fact that Christian parents allow their children to worship the devil one night a year.”

 Satanists and witches consider Halloween a high holy day.
-It is a day dedicated to death, evil, changed identities, and darkness.
+It is a day dedicated to death, evil, changed identities and darkness.
 Animal and human sacrifices, sexual abuse, beatings, etc. that are founded on worshiping gods/goddesses (fallen angels and demons) increase during this holiday.
-There are more than a few testimonies by ex-witches confirming that Halloween candy, trick-or-treaters, churches, neighborhoods can have curses leveled at them.
+There are more than a few testimonies by ex-witches confirming that Halloween candy, trick-or-treaters, churches and neighborhoods can have curses leveled at them.

 This is a reality; a spiritual reality.

 Yeah, we’re totally done celebrating Halloween.
 When we made our pitch to my wife?
 She was nonchalant about the whole thing.
 She was like, “Why’d you go through all this work?
 We can be done.”

 That’s how that turned out.
 We’ve been avoiding this holiday ever since.

 So, we’re done with Halloween.
 What do you do if you’re not going to participate in Halloween?
 As a family, we have two plans for any given Halloween: